Ryan-Millard/Budgie-Budget-Tracker/README.md

 # Budgie - Budget Companion

 **Budgie** is your personal financial assistant, designed to make budgeting simple, engaging, and stress-free.
 Whether you're managing day-to-day expenses, keeping track of bills, or aiming for long-term savings, Budgie is here to guide you with powerful, intuitive tools.
-Inspired by the MyMoney app, Budgie takes it a step further with a sleek design and real-time insights.
+Budgie features a sleek design and real-time insights.

 ---